neuscib/exploratory-data-analysis---online-shopping-in-retail376/README.md

 │   ├── db_utils.py
 │   ├── load_data.py
 │── requirements.txt                 # List of dependencies
-│── README.md                         # Project documentation
+│── README.md                         # Project documentation"""

 ## License information

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.
-'''